Nutrition after a Cesarean Section

-Good nutrition is needed to speed healing after your cesarean and give you needed energy.
+Good nutrition is needed to speed healing after your cesarean section (C-section) and give you needed energy.
 Keep up the same good eating habits you developed while you were pregnant.
-Eat foods high in protein, vitamin C, and iron.
-Protein helps the healing process and is needed for the growth of new tissue.
-Vitamin C plays an important role in healing and fighting infection.
-Iron helps the immune system and is needed for hemoglobin.
-Your body loses iron when it loses blood.
+Eat healthy foods high in protein.
+Protein helps the healing process and is needed for recovery.

 More About Self Care After Cesarean Birth

 Introduction to Self-care After Cesarean Birth

 Vaginal Birth After Cesarean (VBAC)

 Activities and Healthy Exercise

 When to Call Your Doctor